Handling Approvals

 On top of that, when an agent is driving a computer screen and reaches a risky step it spots itself — a payment confirmation, a “Send”, a consent dialog, a delete button — it asks you about that one specific click, even if the tool is otherwise set to Auto Execute.

-If you find a tool’s approval prompt unnecessary, flip the toggle to
+If a tool’s approval prompt feels unnecessary, tap the button to switch it to

 Auto Execute.
-The other way works too: a normally safe tool can be set toApproval Requiredwhen you want to keep a closer eye on it.
+The reverse works too: a normally safe tool can be set toApproval Requiredwhen you want a closer eye on it.
+Either way, the setting applies to all runs including scheduled and webhook-triggered ones.

 What the approval card shows